Lumyrix/BreakableSMP-mcserver-rules/README.md

 - Avoid fighting at bases while players are grinding (**still allowed**).

 ## 🏠 Activity
 - Dragon Egg and Legendary Item holders must play at least **1 hour per day**. (**1 warning.
-3 warnings = lose 1 Legendary.**)
+3 warnings = lose 1 Of your legendary or your dragon egg..**)
 - All bases must be public and posted in the **#bases** channel.
 Stashes do not count as bases.
 - Do not raid bases you find or make them worse or unusable.
 - Building traps do **not** count as raiding/making them worse
 - Stealing items from containers is allowed.
 - Stealing villagers, bookshelves or anything else that makes a base worse is **not** allowed.
 - Leaving string dupers running for no reason counts as griefing.
-- Light spawn griefing is allowed.
-Excessive spawn griefing is not.
+- Spawn Griefing IS'NT allowed whatsoever unless its Light Griefing.
 - Do not ping **@everyone** or entire groups.

 ## ⚖️ Punishments